kurtgrung/kurtgrung/README.md

 # Hello :)

 ⚙️ Currently building ...
-Apps using native code and web languages.
+Apps using native code and web languages. <br>
+Day job, Working on D3 Visualisations using Vue/Nuxt 3 <br>
+Freetime, I am building a few Native iOS App's :)

-🧪 Constantly researching & learning new skills.
-Going more in-depth 🕳️<br> Web3, Blockchain Three Fiber/Tres, D3, Machine Learning.
+🧪 Constantly researching & learning new skills <br> Going more in-depth with: Web3, Blockchain Three Fiber+Tres, D3, Machine Learning.

 💬 Read more about my research on my <a target="_blank" href="http://kurtgrung.com/blog">blog</a>.